fpereiro/gotoB/tutorial/tutorial.md

 ### Chapter 2: the counter

-The counter app is perhaps the simplest application that can be conceived (our Hello World example in the previous chapter cannot really be considered an application, it's just too simple!).
+The counter app is perhaps the simplest application that can be conceived (our Hello World example in the previous chapter cannot really be considered an application, since it lacks both state and logic).
 The counter is composed of two elements:

 1. A counter that shows a number.
 2. A button that, when pressed, increases the counter by one.

 Simple as it is, there are interesting things to be learned and noticed when we implement this app.

-#### Step 2-1: placing the elements in HTML ([HTML file](2-1.app.html) [JS file](2-1.app.html))
+#### Step 2-1: placing the elements in HTML ([HTML](2-1.app.html) [JS](2-1.app.js))

 Let's start with the HTML structure.
 We want three elements: